mrAceT/nextcloud-S3-local-S3-migration/README.md

 v0.33 Added support for optional ssl and port for S3 connection\
 v0.32 Set 'mount_provider_class' and add option to chown files if clouduser has no command line rights\
 v0.31 Added endpoint path style option\
-v0.30 first github release\
+v0.30 first github release

-:warning: check https://github.com/mrAceT/nextcloud-S3-local-S3-migration/issues/11 if you need the option stated in 0.32 **work in progress..**
+:warning: check https://github.com/mrAceT/nextcloud-S3-local-S3-migration/issues/11 if you need the option stated in v0.32 **work in progress..**

 ## local to S3
 It will transfer files from **local** based primary storage to a **S3** primary storage.